SDGforskning/sdg-strings/SDG12_query_action_WoS.md

             OR "ecolabelling" OR "ecolabel$" OR "eco labelling" OR "eco labels" OR "environmental label$" OR "ecobuilding$" OR "eco-building$"
-            OR "footprint$" OR "cradle to cradle" OR "cradle-to-cradle" OR "recycl*" OR "re-cycl*" OR "re cycl*" OR "reuse$" OR "re-use$" OR "re use$" OR "reusing" OR "re-using" OR "re using"
+            OR "footprint$" OR "cradle to cradle" OR "cradle-to-cradle" OR "recycl*" OR "re-cycl*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "refurbish*" OR "re-furbish*" OR "remanufactur*" OR "re-manufactur*" OR "repurpos*" OR "re-purpos*"
-            OR "re-furbish*" OR "re furbish*" OR "remanufactur*" OR "re-manufactur*" OR "re manufactur*" OR "repurpos*" OR "re-purpos*" OR "re purpos" OR "compost*"
+            OR "compost*"
             OR "renewable energy"
             )